annlew/BCsupport/doc/notebooks/vscode.rst

 5. You might need to reinstall/enable Jupyter for remote host.
 Check the extension manager.

-6. Open a terminal in VSCode (in the "Terminal" menu).
-Load an Anaconda module and activate an environment.
-Instructions for how to work with conda environments on Tetralith can be found :ref:`here <conda>`

-7. Go to "File" and click "New file...".
+6. Go to "File" and click "New file...".
 Select Jupyter Notebook from the drop down menu that appears.

-8. Once the notebook is open, you can choose which environment you would like to use.
-Click on "Select kernel" in the upper right corner
+7. Once the notebook is open, you can choose which environment you would like to use.
+Click on "Select kernel" in the upper right corner.
+If you don't already have a conda environment on Tetralith, you can find instructions :ref:`here <conda>`

    .. image:: /images/kernel.png
      :width: 600